Career Overview

 - Run drilling machines to drill blast holes in rock at road or other construction sites

-- Read instructions or diagrams, lay out drill pattern and determine depth and diameter of blast holes and conduct field tests to determine type and quantity of explosives needed
+- Read instructions or diagrams, lay out drill patterns and determine the depth and diameter of blast holes

-- Assemble or direct other workers to assemble primer charges using selected detonators, fuses, detonating cords and other materials
+- Assemble or direct other workers to assemble primer charges using detonators, fuses, detonating cords and other materials

 - May operate air-track, rotary, down-the-hole or other drilling machines to drill blast holes

-- May direct drilling of blast holes
+- May direct other workers to drill blast holes

 Earnings